 What do the 2 museums have in common?

-First, let me start of by pointing out the things the two big museums in Florence have in common.
+First, let me start off by pointing out the things the two big museums in Florence have in common.

 The Uffizi museum and the Galleria dell’Accademia

-- both are located in the centre of Florence
+- Both are located in the center of Florence

-- both 5***** star museums in my book
+- and both 5***** star museums in my book

 The differences between Uffizi and Accademia

-They have some things in common but of course they are also different.
-Otherwise you would be indifferent about choosing one of the other.
-Well, the differences.
-I’ll tell you a little bit about my experiences in both museums later on, but global differences are:
+They have some things in common but of course, they are also different.
+Otherwise, you would be indifferent about choosing one of the other.

 Differences between Uffizi and Accademia